AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     mAliDownloader.start();
     ```

-6. Release the downloader after the download succeeds or fails.
+6. Release the download object after the download succeeds or fails.

     After the download succeeds, call the `release` method to release the downloader.
 You can release the downloader when the `onCompletion` or `onError` callback is fired.
-Example:
+Sample code:

     ```
     mAliDownloader.stop();